About Johan van Soest

 After an extended comparison of several application and desktop virtualisation products, it was decided to

 replace and migrate the Citrix Presentation Server environment to the

 Windows 2008 R2 Server Citrix XenApp 6.5

 environment using the Citrix Secure Gateway 3.3.

 Two Factor Authentication is implemented by using Yubikey

 Replacing LibreOffice with Microsoft Office 2013 (Word, Excel, PowerPoint, Outlook and OneNote) also within the Citrix XenApp environment.

-This year the integration of a foreign production unit into the company domain starts.
+The integration of a foreign production unit into the company domain.
 This also requires a design that confirms to the Business Continuity strategy that Johan designed.

 Improved supply chain management.
 With the Citrix portal suppliers get an overview of the production planning of products containing their